pylint-dev/pylint/doc/user_guide/checkers/features.rst

 :self-assigning-variable (W0127): *Assigning the same variable %r to itself* Emitted when we detect that a variable is assigned to itself
 :comparison-with-callable (W0143): *Comparing against a callable, did you omit the parenthesis?*
-  This message is emitted when pylint detects that a comparison with a callable was made, which might suggest that some parenthesis were omitted, resulting in potential unwanted behaviour.
+  This message is emitted when Pylint detects that a comparison with a callable was made, which might suggest that some parenthesis were omitted, resulting in potential unwanted behaviour.
 :nan-comparison (W0177): *Comparison %s should be %s*